Hypertension Management– Unmet Needs

 Lorundrostat

-- Aldosterone is a hormone that plays a crucial role in regulating blood pressure and maintaining electrolyte balance.
+- Aldosterone is a hormone that plays a crucial role in regulating BP and maintaining electrolyte balance.
 In certain instances, an overproduction of aldosterone can lead to hypertension.
-Thus , by inhibiting aldosterone synthase Lorundrostat lowers aldosterone levels and helps to control blood pressure
+Thus, by inhibiting aldosterone synthase, Lorundrostat lowers aldosterone levels and helps to control BP.

 - In Phase 3 clinical trials (Launch-HTN trial ), Lorundrostat has revealed promising findings for cases of uncontrolled or resistant hypertension.

-- Lorundrostat 50 mg, dosed once daily, demonstrated clinically meaningful and sustained reductions in systolic blood pressure, with a 16.9 mmHg reduction at Week 6 and a 19.0 mmHg reduction at Week 12.
+- Lorundrostat 50 mg, administered once daily, showed clinically meaningful and sustained reductions in systolic BP, with a 16.9 mmHg decrease at Week 6 and a 19.0 mmHg decrease at Week 12.

 (Laffin,2023 10 ; Lapoce,202511)